Working Holiday in Canada

 Below you will find details about the three different programs including the processes that are involved once you have applied.
 All of these options still require you to create an online profile which is scored according to set criteria (such as age and language proficiency) before a draw takes place and you are potentially offered an Invitation to Apply (ITA).

 The Working Holiday Visa is the most popular option and has a strict quota that is filled every year.
 This visa is the most flexible in terms of a work-life balance as it allows you the obtain an open work permit which gives you the freedom to work anywhere in the country, for as long as you’d like before or after travelling through Canada’s picturesque wilderness.
+Your permit will be valid for 12 - 24 months depending on your nationality and where you apply from.
 If this program speaks to you, make sure to apply as soon as possible so as not to miss out.

 - Create an online profile where you’ll be asked questions based on the criteria listed below.